-At Météo-France, the SIM system was first designed to study the water cycle in major French basins such as the Rhône basin (Etchevers et al., 2000), the Adour basin (Habets et al., 1998), the Garonne basin (Voirin et al., 2002) and finally all of France (Habets et al., 2008).
+At Météo-France, the SIM system was first designed to study the water cycle in major French basins such as the Rhône basin

+- 85 (Etchevers et al., 2000), the Adour basin (Habets et al., 1998), the Garonne basin (Voirin et al., 2002) and finally all of France (Habets et al., 2008).
 This system has been shown to be very useful for many applications.
 For example, since 2003, the SIM system has been used operationally at Météo-France for drought monitoring, this is done using hindcast simulations, in addition to near real-time applications.
 These applications in France were based on an LSM using the Force-Restore approach (Noilhan and Planton, 1989; Noilhan and Mahfouf, 1996) for heat and water transfer in the soil.
-However, this method has some limitations in terms of the realism of certain physical parameterizations, which are detailed in section 2.2.
+However, this - 90 method has some limitations in terms of the realism of certain physical parameterizations, which are detailed in section 2.2.

-method has some limitations in terms of the realism of certain physical parameterizations, which are detailed in section 2.2.
 These limitations concern the representation of snow, the interactions between snow and ground freezing which are not always well represented, the description of the vertical profile of roots in the soil, or the composite approach to represent vegetation, mixing different types of vegetation into one, with aggregated characteristics.
-Although this method has proven, over the last decades, to be suitable for addressing scientific issues related to water resources, a more physical approach.

-over the last decades, to be suitable for addressing scientific issues related to water resources, a more physical approach, based on the diffusion of heat and moisture in the soil (Decharme et al., 2011), has been developed to consider more sophisticated numerical schemes and improve system performance.
+Although this method has proven, over the last decades, to be suitable for addressing scientific issues related to water resources, a more physical approach, - based on the diffusion of heat and moisture in the soil (Decharme et al., 2011), has been developed to consider more sophisticated numerical schemes and improve system performance.
 The objective of this paper is to show how the development of new parameterizations and better atmospheric forcing prescription have improved the performance of the system.
-The current study, based on numerical simulations covering the period 1958-2018, shows how improvements in atmospheric forcing, land surface model physics and subgrid orography and hydrology improve the modelled river flow and snow depth of the SIM system.
+The current study, based on numerical simulations covering the period 1958-2018, shows how improvements in atmospheric forcing, land surface model physics and subgrid orography and - 100 hydrology improve the modelled river flow and snow depth of the SIM system.
 It also aims to describe how the model results are affected by each change separately and finally to demonstrate that the new model configuration performs better than the previous one in terms of river flow extremes, and when simulated snow depth or average river flow is compared to observed data.

-Section 2 describes the original SIM configuration and its recent updates.
+105 Section 2 describes the original SIM configuration and its recent updates.
 Section 3 presents climate data and evaluation datasets, and the offline experiments used to demonstrate the advantages of the new SIM system.
 In section 4 the results of the new system are presented and finally they are discussed in the last section.